robfatland/nexus/bash/index.md

 measure to a laptop environment as well.

+## Ubuntu Jupyter via ssh tunnel

-## Bootstrapping an Ubuntu VM to run jupyter with a GitHub repo: Via ssh tunnel
+More elaborate heading: **Bootstrapping an Ubuntu VM to run jupyter with a GitHub repo: Via an ssh tunnel**

 The Bourne Again Shell (`bash`) together with `ssh` is our first resource in managing cloud Virtual Machine use